wnloved/sightviewer-backend/README.md

-README — Backend for SightViewer Application Description
+🛠️ Backend for SightViewer Application
+📚 Description
-The backend of the SightViewer application is developed using NestJS and Prisma ORM.
-The app supports working with a PostgreSQL database and integrates with an Uploadcare cloud storage service for image uploads.
+The backend of the SightViewer application is built using NestJS and Prisma ORM.
+It works with a PostgreSQL database and integrates with Uploadcare cloud storage for image uploads.

-Requirements
+✅ Requirements
 Node.js version >= 18.x
 PostgreSQL Server
 Uploadcare Account (optional)
-Installation
+⚙️ Installation
-Install all necessary dependencies by running the following command:
+Install all required dependencies by running:

 npm install